Zeytinyağlı Taze Fasulye

 5. 05

-Turn off the heat, discard the tomato skins, and drizzle the remaining raw olive oil over the dish.
-Leave the lid on and let it cool completely to room temperature right in the pot.
+The dish is done when the beans have changed to a soft olive green and are incredibly, buttery tender.
+Turn off the heat and discard the tomato skins.
+Drizzle the remaining raw olive oil over the top, leave the lid on, and let the pot cool completely to room temperature.

 Notes